Lumi-supercomputer/LUMI-training-materials/docs/2day-next/04-Modules.md

 The `(S)` means that the module is a sticky module.

-Next to the `rocm` module (on the fourth screen) you see `(D:5.0.2:5.2.0)`.
+Next to the `rocm` module (on the fourth screen) you see `(5.0.2:5.1.0:5.2.0:5.2.3:5.5.1:5.7.0:6.0.0)`.
-The `D` means that this version of the module, `5.2.3`, is currently the default on the system.
-The two version numbers next to this module show that the module can also be loaded as `rocm/5.0.2` and `rocm/5.2.0`.
-These are two modules that were removed from the system during the last update of the system, but version 5.2.3 can be loaded as a replacement of these modules so that software that used the removed modules may still work without recompiling.
+This shows that the `rocm/6.0.3` module can also be loaded as `rocm/5.0.2` or any of the other versions in that list.
+Some of them were old versions that have been removed from the system in later updates, and others are versions that are hard-coded some of the Cray PE modules and other files but have never been on the system as we had an already patched version.
+(E.g., the 24.03 version of the Cray PE will sometimes try to load `rocm/6.0.0` while we have immediate had `rocm/6.0.3` on the system which corrects some bugs).

 At the end of the overview the extensions are also shown.
 If this would be fully implemented on LUMI, the list could become very long.
 However, as we shall see next, there is an easy way to hide those from view.
-We haven't used them very intensely so far as there was a bug in older versions of Lmod so that turning off the view didn't work and so that extensions that were not in available modules, were also shown.
+We haven't used extensions very intensely so far as there was a bug in older versions of Lmod so that turning off the view didn't work and so that extensions that were not in available modules, were also shown.
 But that is fixed in current versions.